luizfelipedasilva678/rick-and-morty-site/README.md

 # rick-and-morty-site
-Rick and Morty site made with JavaScript, Html and Css using <a href="https://rickandmortyapi.com/" target="_blank">Rick and Morty Api</a>
+Rick and Morty site made with JavaScript, Html and Css using <a href="https://rickandmortyapi.com/">Rick and Morty Api</a>

 <hr>